openspim/openspim.github.io/x-openspim_alignment.md

 ## 3. Fine alignment of the created light-sheet on the sample
 <span style="color:#1E90FF; background-color:#DCDCDC; font-weight:bold">Step 13</span>&nbsp;
 Place the cylindrical lenses on the rail and put back the emission filter.
-Make sure the cylindrical lens is in its correct place and its rotational mount is well adjusted by checking wether a focused, horizontal laser stripe has appeared on the corner mirror surface.
+Make sure the cylindrical lens is in its correct place and its rotational mount is well adjusted by checking whether a focused, horizontal laser stripe has appeared on the corner mirror surface.

 <figure align="center">
   <a href="https://openspim.org/images/alignment/Alignment_Figure11.png" target="_blank"><img width="800" src="https://openspim.org/images/alignment/Alignment_Figure11.png"></a>